Glassboro–Camden Line: Regional transit plans

-The Glassboro–Camden Line is part of a broader plan to expand a regional multimodal transportation network in Delaware Valley metro area including service across the Delaware River to Philadelphia.
+The Glassboro–Camden Line is part of a broader plan to expand a regional multimodal transportation network in Philadelphia metropolitan area metro area including service across the Delaware River to Philadelphia.
 Other elements of network would include additions and adjustments to PATCO Speedline and Atlantic City Line and the development of new system of bus rapid transit in New Jersey.
 The region is served by NJT buses 400–499.

 The bus rapid transit component would be developed along the heavily traveled corridor comprising I-676, Route 42, and Route 55 The southern end of the system would be a newly constructed park and ride in Deptford on New Jersey Route 55 and an expanded one in Winslow Township with peak-hour buses running at 10–15 minute intervals.
 Travelling northwest, the two lines would converge to pass through downtown Camden, where transfers would be possible for other components of the network, including at the Walter Rand Transportation Center.
 They would then continue over the Benjamin Franklin Bridge, equipped with reversible or contra-flow lanes to a point near Philadelphia City Hall.